PowerDNS-Admin/PowerDNS-Admin/README.md

 This creates a volume called `pda-data` to persist the SQLite database with the configuration.

 #### Option 2: Using docker-compose
 1. Update the configuration
    Edit the `docker-compose.yml` file to update the database connection string in `SQLALCHEMY_DATABASE_URI`.
    Other environment variables are mentioned in the [legal_envvars](https://github.com/ngoduykhanh/PowerDNS-Admin/blob/master/configs/docker_config.py#L5-L46).
    To use the Docker secrets feature it is possible to append `_FILE` to the environment variables and point to a file with the values stored in it.
+   Make sure to set the environment variable `SECRET_KEY` to a long random string (https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY)

 2. Start docker container
    ```